dnp1204/daily-code-challenge/README.md

 ---

-## Problem 320 - Amazon
+## Problem 320 - Amazon [Difficulty: Medium]

 Given a string, find the length of the smallest window that contains every distinct character.
 Characters may appear more than once in the window.

-For example, given "jiujitsu", you should return 5, corresponding to the final five letters.
+For example, given "jiujitsu", you should return `5`, corresponding to the final five letters.

 [See Solution](/problems/300-399/problem-320.js)